 Managed devices support two types of users:

-- Internal user-The device checks a local database for user authentication.
-For more information about internal users, see Add an Internal User at the CLI, on page 3.
-The FTD, NGIPSv, and ASA FirePOWER support internal users. - External user (FTD only)-If the user is not present in the local database, the system queries an external LDAP or RADIUS authentication server.
-For more information about external users, see Configure External Authentication for the FTD, on page 5.
-Only the FTD supports external users.
+- Internal user-The device checks a local database for user authentication. - External user-If the user is not present in the local database, the system queries an external LDAP or RADIUS authentication server.

 CLI Access